The disappearance of Peter Falconio in the Australian Outback

 Prosecutor Rex Wild, QC, dismissed these claims, arguing that each account gave conflicting information, particularly about the man's hair colour.
 He pointed out that the police had followed up various eyewitness accounts, all of which had proven fruitless.
 Falconio's body has never been found "despite one of the most exhaustive police investigations ever seen in Australia".

 A friend of Falconio’s claimed to investigators that he had disappeared to fraudulently claim insurance money.
-But the fact that money has never been paid and that the Falconio family were very close seems to discount this theory.
+However, the fact that money has never been paid and that the Falconio family were very close seems to discount this theory.

 Peter+falconio+friend+fraud.png